St. John's, Antigua, Antigua and Barbuda Port Guide

 Top Things to Do

-- Visit the historic Nelson's Dockyard, a UNESCO World Heritage site.
+- Visit Nelson's Dockyard, a UNESCO World Heritage site showcasing maritime history.

-- Relax on the pristine beaches of Dickenson Bay or Half Moon Bay.
+- Relax on the pristine beaches of Dickenson Bay or Runaway Beach.

-- Discover the local art scene at the Antigua Museum.
+- Discover the rich history at the Museum of Antigua and Barbuda.

-- Take a scenic hike up to Shirley Heights for panoramic views and sunset parties.
+- Take a scenic hike to Shirley Heights for breathtaking views and sunset parties.

 Typical Weather

-St. John's enjoys a tropical climate, characterized by warm temperatures year-round, averaging around 80°F (27°C).
-The dry season runs from December to April, making it the best time to visit, while the rainy season from May to November can bring occasional showers.
+St. John's enjoys a tropical climate, characterized by warm temperatures year-round, with average highs around 80-85°F (27-29°C).
+The dry season from December to April is the best time to visit, while the rainy season runs from May to November, with the potential for tropical storms.

 What to Pack